 Through Northwestern coursework

 Many students have not yet achieved proficiency in a foreign language when they finish high school.
 Some choose to begin a new language at Northwestern, while others choose to continue studying a language they started in high school.
 If you plan to continue with a language you have already started, be sure to take the appropriate placement exam so that you will know where to start.
 All incoming freshmen receive information on placement testing during the summer.

-Weinberg College offers courses in Arabic, Chinese, Czech, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Latin, Persian, Polish, Portuguese, Russian, Spanish, Swahili, Turkish, and Yiddish.
+Weinberg College offers courses in Arabic, Chinese, Czech, French, German, Greek, Hebrew, Hindi-Urdu, Italian, Japanese, Korean, Latin, Persian (Farsi), Polish, Portuguese, Russian, Spanish, Swahili, and Turkish.
 Though most language instruction includes development of both written and spoken languages, courses that concentrate primarily on reading are offered in some languages.
 Some language programs offer individualized instruction or accelerated classes which students may take to attain proficiency more quickly.
 Several language departments also offer an intensive summer program enabling students to complete a full year of the language during the summer session.
 For more information on the language programs and foreign language instruction at Northwestern, please review Northwestern's "Everything You Wanted to Know About Learning Languages at Northwestern" brochure.